rinturaj/BookmarkBuddy/readme.md

   <img src="./public/icon/128.png" alt="BookmarkBuddy Icon" width="128" height="128">
 </div>

-BookmarkBuddy is a powerful Chrome extension that helps you organize and manage your bookmarks efficiently.
-With its intuitive interface and advanced search capabilities, you'll never lose track of your saved web pages again.
+BookmarkBuddy is a powerful AI-based Chrome extension that helps you organize and manage your bookmarks efficiently.
+Leveraging artificial intelligence, it offers an intuitive interface and advanced search capabilities, ensuring you'll never lose track of your saved web pages again.

 ## Installation